SayoshiNakamario/fogofwar-interface/README.md

 ## Add your logo

-Add your logo by opening a PR against FowWow
+Add your logo by opening a PR against FOW -Will update again

 ## Licence